GTCAO is a post focal system situated on the Nasmyth platform B, which corrects the optical beam to feed the scientific instrument placed after it.

 Fold mirror.
 Flat Zerodur mirror with Ø220x30mm, conjugated to an altitude of 9.8km and used, on Day 1, to conveniently pack the system.

 Deformable mirror (DM).
 Manufactured by CILAS, it is a stack array mirror with Ø154mm and 21x21 piezo electric actuators (i.e. 373 useful actuators) spaced ~7mm and with +/-5.5 micron mechanical stroke.
-It is conjugated to the pupil of the telescope (M2).
+It is conjugated to the pupil of the telescope (secondary mirror M2).

 Dichroic.
 It is an Infrasil substrate plate Ø180mm which transmits the infrared radiation to the scientific instrument, while it reflects the visible radiation to feed the wavefront sensor.
 Cut-off wavelength 0.9µm-2.5µm.

 Atmospheric Dispersion Corrector (ADC).
 The ADC is composed of a pair of prisms with Ø155mm which are anti-symmetrically rotated to compensate the atmospheric dispersion as a function of the zenith angle and, as a whole, to orientate the introduced dispersion with the parallactic angle.
-It is designed to operate in the z-J-H and K bands although optimized in the H band.
+It is designed to operate in the Z-J-H and K bands although optimized in the H band.
 For those observations not requiring the ADC, it can be removed from the optical beam.
+This last will be the Day 1 configuration.

 View of the Wavefront corrector under integration at the laboratory